Meet The Team

 In 2022, she was the Democratic Nominee for Arkansas Secretary of State.
 In the same year she was recognized as one of the 250 most influential leaders in Arkansas by Arkansas Business.
 She is widely recognized as a business and community leader, practitioner of economic development and is a sought after expert on the value of including women in the economy.

-Maddie Spickard Director of Strategic Programs & Initiatives
+Maddie San Juan Director of Strategic Programs & Initiatives

-As Director of Strategic Initiatives, Maddie Spickard serves as the lead project coordinator for all WFA branded programs and initiatives including direct service, research, and advocacy activities.
+As Director of Strategic Initiatives, Maddie San Juan serves as the lead project coordinator for all WFA branded programs and initiatives including direct service, research, and advocacy activities.
 When she’s not advocating for women and girls in Arkansas, Maddie loves to travel, spend time outdoors, and play tennis.

 Maddie was born and raised in Little Rock, Arkansas and is a proud graduate of Little Rock Central High School and the University of Central Arkansas.
 She holds a bachelors from UCA in public relations and a masters in public affairs from the O’Neill School of Public and Environmental Affairs from Indiana University.